danielcastropalomares/Ansible/elastiflow/README.md

+Important, this template is used with the next software:
+* Debian 9
+* Elastic stack version 6.4
+* Java openjdk-8

 After installation:

-· Send netflow data drom switch, router or firewall to IP elastiflow and port 2055 UDP.
+* Send netflow data drom switch, router or firewall to IP elastiflow and port 2055 UDP.
-· Now acces to elastiflow via http://IP:5601, and create a new index : Management -> Index Patterns -> Create new index Patterns
+* Now acces to elastiflow via http://IP:5601, and create a new index : Management -> Index Patterns -> Create new index Patterns
-· Select "elastiflow-*" and timestamp
+* Select "elastiflow-*" and timestamp
-· Finally import the dashboard from the github of the elastiflow "https://github.com/robcowart/elastiflow.git".
+* Finally import the dashboard from the github of the elastiflow "https://github.com/robcowart/elastiflow/archive/master.zip".
-· For import dashboard: Management -> Saves objects -> Import · BET PATIENT!
+* For import dashboard: Management -> Saves objects -> Import

+# BE PATIENT!
 The kibana and logstash it's started after 10-15 minutes

 You can check the state of services with the next commands: